Sarthak102/Bajaj-HackRx-5.0-Table-Detection-Line-Item-Extraction/README.md

 - **AI-Powered Analytics**: Build an analytics dashboard for hospitals to gain insights from the extracted data.
 - **Voice Integration**: Enable voice commands to correct or add invoice information.
 - **Blockchain Integration**: Securely verify and store invoice data using blockchain.

----

-Let me know if you need further customization or specific sections!